Malcolm Garrett

 Malcolm Leslie Garrett MBE RDI FRSA (born 1956) is a British graphic designer, and Creative Director of Images&Co, a communications design consultancy based in London, UK.
-He is Ambassador for Manchester School of Art and co-founder of the annual Design Manchester festival, now in its eighth year.
+He is Ambassador for Manchester School of Art and co-founder of the annual Design Manchester festival, which has run since 2013.

 He came to prominence in the late 70s and early 80s through his work for music artists such as Buzzcocks, Magazine, Duran Duran, Simple Minds, Heaven 17 and Peter Gabriel.
 He was an early convert to exploring the opportunities and challenges of design with digital technology, and his London studio was amongst the first of its peers to go totally digital in 1990.